China News

 While the United States does not recognise Taiwan as a country, Washington remains the island's most important partner and biggest arms supplier.

-Commenting on the Financial Times article, the US former House speaker Nancy Pelosi said the decision "sends a dangerous signal".
+Commenting on the Financial Times article, the former US House speaker Nancy Pelosi said the decision "sends a dangerous signal".

 "But once again, (Chinese) President Xi has achieved a victory over the values, security and economy of the United States in the Trump Administration blocking the democratically elected president of Taiwan from making a diplomatic trip through New York," Pelosi wrote on Facebook.